 Managing Ecommerce Trade Prerequisites In India

 E-commerce has transformed the way Indian businesses and customers browse and pay for items.
-According to research by Unicommerce, an E-Commerce supply chain service provider, the E-Commerce industry reported a 31 percent increase in orders from July to September 2020, indicating that the COVID-19 pandemic created unprecedented demand.
+According to research by Unicommerce, an E-Commerce supply chain service provider, the E-Commerce Platform reported a 31 percent increase in orders from July to September 2020, indicating that the COVID-19 pandemic created unprecedented demand.

 The Indian beauty and personal care market, which was worth $14 billion in 2019, is expected to grow to $23 billion by 2020, according to Euromonitor.
 From $2 billion in 2019 to $20 billion in 2025, the online food and grocery sector is predicted to increase.

 Import plays a crucial role in international trade.
 The most common means of transportation for importing products into a country is by sea and air.
 Importers can use a Full Container Load (FCL) or a Less Than Container Load (LCL) to ship freight by air or ocean (LCL).

 An FCL cargo is a large consignment that takes up the entire container area, whereas an LCL shipment is a small consignment that shares the container capacity.
 A FCL shipment takes less time to arrive than an LCL shipment.
 Importers can send their cargo by air, which is more expensive than shipping by sea.

 The Central Board of Indirect Taxes and Customs (CBIC) collects import tariffs in India, which are administered by the Customs Act of 1962 and the Finance Act.
 To ensure thorough evaluation, all products imported into India must go through the customs procedure.
 Customs officials collect the necessary tax and inspect any illegally imported products.
 It's crucial to remember that in India, import duty is a government-imposed charge on goods from foreign countries.
 Importers must also get an IEC number in order to use imported items commercially.
 If the products are being imported for personal use, an IEC number is not required.